Aaron Burr: Manhattan Company

-Burr's Manhattan Company was more than a bank; it was a tool to promote Democratic-Republican power and influence, and its loans were directed to partisans.
-By extending credit to small businessmen, who then obtained enough property to gain the franchise, the bank was able to increase the party's electorate.
+The Manhattan Company was more than a bank; it was a tool to promote Democratic-Republican power and influence, and its loans were directed to partisans.
+By extending credit to small businessmen, who then obtained enough property to gain the franchise to vote, the bank was able to increase the party's electorate.
 Federalist bankers in New York responded by trying to organize a credit boycott of Democratic-Republican businessmen.

+Shortly after the bank's founding, Burr fought a duel with John Barker Church, whose wife Angelica was the sister-in-law of Alexander Hamilton.
+Church had accused Burr of taking a bribe from the Holland Land Company in exchange for his political influence.
+Burr and Church fired at each other and missed, and afterward, Church acknowledged that he was wrong to have accused Burr without proof.
+Burr accepted this as an apology, and the two men shook hands and ended the dispute.